spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 0.10.0
 </code></pre>
 <br>
-The above command should demonstrate that azure as been correctly installed and is now available in the command line.
+The above command should demonstrate that Azure as been correctly installed and is now available in the command line.

 #### Logging in!